Bcopeland64/LLM-Zoomcamp/LLM Zoomcamp Final Project/readme.md

 - Python 3.8 or higher
 - Groq API key
 - Docker and Docker Compose (for Docker setup)
-- "The Hobbit" text file (not provided due to copyright)
+- "The Hobbit" text file

 ## Setup and Installation